 This week's Winning Post will be available online from 3pm Thursday AEDT here.

-Our form coverage kicks off on Friday with a full form guide for Terang (plus Hobart in the Tassie edition) as well as fields, colours and tips for the other Friday TAB meetings.
+Our form coverage kicks off on Friday with a full form guide for Pakenham's night meeting (plus Launceston in the Tassie edition), as well as fields, colours and tips for the other Friday TAB meetings.

-The metro racing this Saturday is at Geelong in Victoria, Randwick in Sydney, Gawler in SA, Eagle Farm in Brisbane and Pinjarra in WA.
+The metro racing this Saturday is at Flemington in Melbourne, Wyong in NSW, Murray Bridge in SA, the Gold Coast in Queensland and Ascot in Perth.

-Winning Post carries full-colour liftout guides for all those meetings plus the Cranbourne night meeting (Vic/SA edition), Kembla Grange (NSW edition) and Ipswich (Qld edition), as well as fields, tips, ratings and/or colours for other TAB Saturday cards.
+Winning Post carries full-colour liftout guides for all those meetings plus Cranbourne (Vic/SA edition), Kembla Grange (NSW edition) and Ipswich (Qld edition), as well as fields, tips, ratings and/or colours for other TAB Saturday cards.

-On Sunday we've got liftout formguides for three more TAB meetings as well as fields, ratings, tips and colours for a stack more Sunday and Monday programs.
+On Sunday we've got liftout formguides for two more TAB meetings as well as fields, ratings, tips and colours for a stack more Sunday and Monday programs.

 Don't forget Winning Post now carries trackwork reports for all four Melbourne training tracks, all three in Sydney, Morphettville in Adelaide and a general Brisbane report.

-Away from the form, we've got news columns from country NSW, four Victorian districts, SA and Tasmania.
+Away from the form, we've got news columns from NSW, four Victorian districts, SA and Tasmania.

-Our readers have their say on page 4, while further back in the book Shane Templeton reminisces, Paul Richards presents his unique take on the sport, Tony Kneebone brings you his Snippets column and Number Cruncher delivers the stats that matter.
+Our readers have their say on page 4, while elsewhere in the book Shane Templeton reminisces, Paul Richards presents his unique take on the sport, Matt Stewart covers the big issues and Number Cruncher delivers the stats that matter.

 Winning Post costs $7 and is available Thursday afternoon online ($6), the crack of dawn Friday in shops.